wimdeblauwe/ttcli/README.md

 # Taming Thymeleaf CLI

-The goal of this project is to provide a command line tool to help set up a Spring Boot with Thymeleaf project.
+The goal of this project is to provide a command line tool to help set up a Spring Boot project with either JTE or Thymeleaf as the template engine.

 ## Usage